mitre/fieldmanual/sphinx-docs/Plugin-library.md

 Here you'll get a run-down of all open-source plugins, all of which can be found in the plugins/ directory as separate GIT repositories.

 To enable a plugin, add it to the `default.yml` file in the `conf/` directory.
+Make sure your server is stopped when editing the `default.yml` file.

 Plugins can also be enabled through the GUI.
 Go to *Advanced -> Configuration* and then click on the 'enable' button for the plugin you would like to enable.